Chapter 6 : Marginally Better Than a Broom Closet

 "I won that chess game!"
 But the sharpness he ended with suddenly makes me parched, and I swallow and lick my lips.
 "Think you've figured me out?"
 I say airily.

 "I don't need to.
-It's your job to figure me out, isn't it, Head Editor?"
+It's your job to figure me out, isn't it, Editor-in-Chief?"

 "If you think I'll treat you like some prize, you are sorely—"